Billie Lee Shares Emotional & Financial Struggles Caused By ‘Vanderpump Rules’

 “Jax and a lot of people were very kind to me on Pride when I first met them and in front of the cameras.”

 Although it appeared as though the cast was in full support during the show, off-camera, it was a different story.
-Billie continued to share an account from former co-star, Jax Taylor.
+Billie continued to share an account from former co-star Jax Taylor.
 The activist alleged that the now controversial reality star once went on a date with a woman that turned out to be a man.
 Billie recalled the star explaining that the experience “grossed him out.”
 Billie took great offense to the alleged tale.

 “Off-camera, you’re making it clear that being trans is gross and you are not down for that.”